pfansi/code-quiz-app/README.md

 ## Git Repository

 I created a git repository folder that will host the finish website.
 The Repository will be found [here](https://github.com/pfansi/code-quiz-app)

+## What have you done

+- Created a readme.md file to describe the different building phases of the application.

+- breaked down the app functionality using pseudo code language.

+- created an index.html, a css file, a javascript file.